Engin-Boot/capture-behavior-of-a-visit-counter-AleenaSaleem/needs-tech.md

 # Visit-counter technical needs

-Scenario: Recover across restarts of the server that runs the visit-counter
+## Scenario: Recover across restarts of the server that runs the visit-counter

-  Given
+### Given: An active sensor connected to central controller

-  When
+### When: Server restarts from any state

-  Then
+### Then: Aggregate the manual log and latest server log and feed to the system

-Scenario: Reconcile counts if the sensor is offline for a while
+## Scenario: Reconcile counts if the sensor is offline for a while

-  Given
+### Given: An active sensor connected to central controller

-  When
+### When: Server comes back online from offline state

-  Then
+### Then: Aggregate the manual log and latest server log and feed to the system